Metal Gear Solid 2: Sons of Liberty: Characters

 The main protagonist of Metal Gear Solid 2 is a young rookie agent named Raiden.
 He is supported by his commanding officer, the Colonel, and Rosemary, his girlfriend.
 Allies formed on the mission include Lt.
-Junior Grade Iroquois Pliskin, a Navy SEAL of mysterious background who provides his knowledge of the facility; Peter Stillman, an NYPD bomb-disposal expert; Otacon, a computer security specialist; and a cyborg ninja imitating Gray Fox's persona, first calling itself Deepthroat, then changing its name to Mr. X.
+Junior Grade Iroquois Pliskin, a Navy SEAL of mysterious background who provides his knowledge of the facility; Peter Stillman, an NYPD bomb-disposal expert; Otacon, a computer security specialist and friend of Solid Snake; and a cyborg ninja imitating Gray Fox's persona, first calling itself Deepthroat, then changing its name to Mr. X.